sirredbeard/Awesome-Buddhism/README.md

 * [How to Meditate](https://www.lionsroar.com/category/how-to/) - Learn how to meditate with plain-language instructions and advice. - General
 * [Tibetan Buddhist Meditation](https://tricycle.org/magazine/tibetan-buddhist-meditation/) - Learn how to practice Tibetan Buddhist Meditation by focusing your attention on the mind. - Tibetan
-* [Meditation Online](http://www.meditationonline.org) - Online meditation groups using video chat.
-Free. - General
+* [Meditation Online](http://www.meditationonline.org) - Online meditation groups using video chat. - General
-* [Vipassana Fellowship](http://www.vipassana.com/course/) - Online meditation course. $140. - Theravada

 # Selected Buddhist Teachings